Bisxsh/WhosThatPixelmon/readme.md

 # Whos That Pixelmon
-A ChatGame plugin for pixelmon to mimic the 'Whos that Pixelmon' intervals from the show.
+A ChatGame plugin for Pixelmon to mimic the 'Whos that Pixelmon' intervals from the show.

 ![Plugin in action](https://media.giphy.com/media/pvBfl5cYHHoWXPGlIS/giphy.gif?cid=790b7611881fa0b3afbd9be7584f4928c128385627e40146&rid=giphy.gif&ct=g/giphy.gif)